Tinapa – Smoked Fish

 I have a smoker and it has a water basin.
 In your procedure , you did not mention to add water in the basin.
 I guess my question is, do i need to use the water basin or not.
 THANKS

 If your smoker has water basin, then yes use it.
-That water will help your fish moist in the smoking process.
+That water will help keep your fish moist during smoking process.

 -Robert